Our people are the single biggest factor behind our success.

 Build yourself a support system if you can amongst friends, amongst colleagues and talk about some of your feelings.
 Resilience and positivity are important when managing change as well as how we feel.
 Understand your own reactions and where your pressure points land but also recognize that other people are going through it.
 Just take a little bit of time out and have a deep breath, sometimes a little bit of meditation, just close your eyes and do nothing and forget about the change for a moment.

 I used to work at a bank a long time ago, in the back office of a trading floor.
 We used to reconcile accounts by hand, we would write out internal debits and internal credits and when the money came in or went out we used to highlight it with different coloured highlighters and then if there was a query we'd investigate it.
-We would go over one colour in another colour and then it wouldn’t be outstanding anymore - it was quite high tech in the eighties!
+We would go over one color in another color and then it wouldn’t be outstanding anymore - it was quite high tech in the eighties!
 One day we were told that a system was going to be introduced that would auto match these entries, so any internal debit would be matched with an external credit and it would disappear from the system.
 Everyone said “the system will never work!
 What’s going to happen to my job?”
 Of course it sounds ridiculous to us now that people were actually writing out every trade that was done on a sheet of paper, but trading still exists, reconciliation still exists and now nobody would be willing to lose their automated system.

 You may have a tried and tested process or stuck with a part of your career where you have thought a change will not help.
 But a change will potentially give you or your business opportunities to do something else or it could just give us more time which is something we all tend to all crave.